Chapter 11

 He tenderly caressed her cheek.
 He brought her to the door and watched, while the guard brought her away.
 He raised his hand in a salute, as she looked back.

 Back in the apartment in Tropass Luke gathered his few possessions, before he prepared a meal.
 Artoo whistled a flood of binary beeps, while Luke was eating.
-He laughed, when he heard the droids's curious intonation.
+He laughed, when he heard the droid's curious intonation.

 "Yes, Artoo, tonight we're going back to Dalmaran."

-"DiEEUtk koOOidt GTDABdik?"
+"dieeutk koooidt gtdabdik?"
 The little droid continued.

 "No, Liane isn't coming with us.
 She has to stay here."

-Feeling suddenly downhearted, he put his hand on the dome of his electronic companion.
+Feeling suddenly downhearted he put his hand on the dome of his electronic companion.

 'Liane, eight years here, and most of the time you'll be alone.'
 He thought.